reillypascal/personalsite-ssg/pages/digital-garden/notebook/tech-projects/kodi-streaming-box-raspberry-pi.md

   - digital-garden
   - notebook
   - tech-projects
+  - raspberry-pi
 ---

 <link rel="stylesheet" type="text/css" href="/styles/code/prism-dracula.css" />
 <link rel="stylesheet" type="text/css" href="/styles/code/code-tweaks.css" />

 This is a guide to setting up a Raspberry Pi as a TV streaming box using the [Kodi](https://kodi.tv/) media center.
 I've compiled instructions from a few different sources, and I'm putting it in one place to help keep track of everything; guard against the linked sites going down; and share what I know with others in one convenient place.

+This discussion pairs nicely with Jellyfin running on a home server, as I discuss [[tv-media-server|here]].

 ### Guide (Some Natalie's Blog)
 - [Kodi setup on a Raspberry Pi 4](https://some-natalie.dev/blog/kodi-setup/)